bhttchr6/FEAprimer/readme.md

 [Theory of beams and columns](https://github.com/bhttchr6/FEAprimer/blob/main/Teaching_PPT.pdf)

 Question: What are simplex elements?

 Answer: For 2D, the dim = 2 then simplex element in 2D is collection of dim + 1 = 3 points i.e. a triangle.
 For 3D, simplex element has dim+1 nodes, so 4 nodes i.e a tetrahedral element.

 Q> What are issues with simplex elements?

 Answer> For plane strain problem and for incompressible and nearly incompressible materials, simplex elements tend to display volumetric locking.
 Simplex elements also exhibit shear locking ( or stiff behavior in bending).

-Q> What is difference between volumetric locking and shear locking? answer> Volumetric locking does not converge but stiff behavior(shear locking) converges but the accuracy is very low for coarse meshes.
+Q> What is difference between volumetric locking and shear locking?

+answer> Volumetric locking does not converge but stiff behavior(shear locking) converges but the accuracy is very low for coarse meshes.
 Thus even though stiff behavior is not as bad a volumetric locking, it hampers accurate simulation on coarse meshes.

-Q> Why use 4 node Quad element or 8 node hexahedral element when simplex elements exist? answer> 4 node QUAD and 8 node hexahedral elements provide better accuracy over simplex elements.
+Q> Why use 4 node Quad element or 8 node hexahedral element when simplex elements exist?

+answer> 4 node QUAD and 8 node hexahedral elements provide better accuracy over simplex elements.

-Q> What are the disadvantages associated with QUAD and HEX elements? answer> For full integration i.e. $$2\times2$$ for 2D and $$2\times2\times2$$ on 3D, these elements exhibit volumetric locking for incompressible or nearly0incompressible materials.
+Q> What are the disadvantages associated with QUAD and HEX elements?

+answer> For full integration i.e. $$2\times2$$ for 2D and $$2\times2\times2$$ on 3D, these elements exhibit volumetric locking for incompressible or nearly0incompressible materials.
 The also show shear locking (stiff behavior) in bending.

-Q> How can you avoid these disadvantages? answer> We can use uniorm reduced integration or selective reduced integration to avoid these behavior.
+Q> How can you avoid these disadvantages?

+answer> We can use uniorm reduced integration or selective reduced integration to avoid these behavior.

-Q> what is the difference between uniformm reduced integration and selective reduced integration (SRI)? answer> Uniform reduced integration using one-pointt quadrature for integration of both volumetric ad deviatoric terms while SRI uses one-point on volumetric terms and full integration on deviatoric terms.
+Q> what is the difference between uniformm reduced integration and selective reduced integration (SRI)?

+answer> Uniform reduced integration using one-pointt quadrature for integration of both volumetric ad deviatoric terms while SRI uses one-point on volumetric terms and full integration on deviatoric terms.

-Q> Then why not use it everywhere? answer> They suffer from the problem of pressure-fluctuation (checkerboaring) and spatial instability in the form of hourglass, spurious modes, zero-energy modes, chickewiring etc.
+Q> Then why not use it everywhere?

+answer> They suffer from the problem of pressure-fluctuation (checkerboaring) and spatial instability in the form of hourglass, spurious modes, zero-energy modes, chickewiring etc.

-Q> How to avoid these instabilities? answer> Hourglass stabilization with reduced integration can work for these elements.
+Q> How to avoid these instabilities?

+answer> Hourglass stabilization with reduced integration can work for these elements.

-Q> Why do we use higher order elements? answer> Higher order elements for linear elastic problems can provide higher accuracy as compared to low-order elements.
+Q> Why do we use higher order elements?

+answer> Higher order elements for linear elastic problems can provide higher accuracy as compared to low-order elements.

-Q> Then why not use higher order elements for nonlinear problems as well? answer> Higher order elements are not well suited for dynamics and large-deformation with Lagrangian meshes.
-It is difficult to generate good diagonal mass matrices for these elements.
+Q> Then why not use higher order elements for nonlinear problems as well?

+answer> Higher order elements are not well suited for dynamics and large-deformation with Lagrangian meshes.
+* It is difficult to generate good diagonal mass matrices for these elements.
+* Wave solutions for hyperbolic equations tend to be noisy for higher-order elements due to the presence of optical modes.
+* For large-deformation these elements fail more often and their accuracy deteriorates more rapidly than low-order elements because the Jacobian can become negative easily at quadrature points.

+Q> For elastic-plastic materials does higher-order elements work better than lower-order elements?

+answer> Elastic-plastic material model is continuous in displacement but is not differentiable everywhere because of the existance of a sharp kink in the stress-strain plot.
+Thus the strain is $$C^0$$.
+If strain is $$C^0$$ then displacement is $$C^1$$.